How Does Artist Branding Differ on Instagram and TikTok?

 Making the Most of Instagram and TikTok for Artist Branding

-While both Instagram and TikTok offer incredible opportunities for artists to build their brands and engage with audiences, the strategies often differ significantly.
+While Instagram and TikTok offer incredible opportunities for artists to build their brands and engage with audiences, the strategies often differ significantly.
 Understanding the nuances of each platform can help artists better tailor their content, engage more effectively with their communities, and ultimately grow their artistic presence online.